prasanna-rkumar/react-query/docs/src/pages/guides/infinite-queries.md

 When using `useInfiniteQuery`, you'll notice a few things are different:

-- `data` is now an object containing infinite query data:
+- `data` is now an object containing infinite query data
 - `data.pages` array containing the fetched pages
 - `data.pageParams` array containing the page params used to fetch the pages
 - The `fetchNextPage` and `fetchPreviousPage` functions are now available